AgileCyberSolutions/django-template/README.md

 # Django Template to be used in ACS
+python version: 3.8.3